OleksiyRudenko/pokemondo/README.md

       language specific collation should your textual content be in a single language and relevant collation provided by DB engine)
     * Import data from `_bup` if any.
+ 1. Use `dist` branch to publish app on web-site.
+See `webhook.git.php` for details.

 *) Striked-out instructions stay for retrospection reasons.
 These aren't required to set-up the project anymore.